roboguy13/fun-suslik/README.md

 6. Generation

 Final step into SuSLik.

+By the time it reaches this stage, every application in a `layout` should be of the form `f[arg1, arg2, ..., argN | result] v1 v2 ... vM`, where `v1`, ..., `vM` are variables. `arg1`, ... `argN` and `result` are SuSLik names.

 The main work this stage performs is turning pattern matches into the corresponding SuSLik branch condition.

 ```